 Parking on higher elevation: Fanal (Google Maps Link)

 Parking on lower elevation: Curral Falso (Google Maps Link)

-Officially the Levada is closed for safety reason.
-One of the safety fences is damaged at an exposed part of the trail.
-We saw several hikers on this Levada trail.
-Anyway, I don't want to encourage you to hike here.
+One of the safety fences was damaged at an exposed part of the trail.
+However, we saw several hikers on this Levada trail.

 Return hike to Caldeirao waterfall 13 km plus Inferno 17.5 km - 3.5-4h/5-6h - 4+7tunnels torch essential!

-I highly recommend this Levada Hike and the Caldeirao do Inferno especially when staying in the north.
-It took me 1.20 hours from Arco do Calheta to get here This is definitely a wet day hike with 11 tunnels, plenty of waterfalls, spectacular views, a real adventure.
-It starts in the Queimadas Forst Park which is already worth a visit with its ancient huge trees.
+I highly recommend this Levada Hike, and the Caldeirao do Inferno, especially when staying in the north.
+It took me 1.20 hours from Arco do Calheta to get here.
+This is definitely a wet day hike with 11 tunnels, plenty of waterfalls, spectacular views, a real adventure.
+It starts in the Queimadas Forst Park, which is already worth visiting with its ancient huge trees.

 Return Hike 10.5 km - 3 h - no elevation gain